nkhakwan/week10ProjectBakery/README.md

 ## Description

-_This Project is Pierre's Bakery Website where a Vendor can register himsel, See his previous orders and place new orders_
+_This Project is Pierre's Bakery Website where the web owner Pierre can register vendors, See all previous orders of any vendor and place new orders for any vendor_

 ## Setup/Installation Requirements